chase-codes/istio_lab/modules/01-foundation/README.md

 - A backend Service with a stable ClusterIP (like 10.96.x.x)
 - All pod IPs registered as endpoints behind the Service

+Why this step: Establish a baseline app + Service so we can see how Kubernetes abstracts pods behind a stable Service IP.
+What to look for: Different Pod IPs vs one Service IP.
+This distinction drives the rest of the module.

 ### Step 2: Test Service Discovery

 Launch a debug pod to test connectivity and DNS resolution.
 This simulates how one service connects to another.